Dataquark/Flask-Blog/Workflow.md

     50.1 We do _flask db migrate -m "comment"_ to migrate 50.2 Then _flask db upgrade_ to apply the changes to our `app.db`
     50.3 Any users that were in the database are still there, the migration framework surgically applies the changes in the migration script without destroying any data.

+51. In the _user.html_ we add two conditionals for `about_me` and `last_seen` views
+    51.1 Because we only want them to be visible if they are set.
+    51.2 At this point these two new fields are empty for all users

+________

+52. In the _routes.py_ file, we add a new `before_request` function 52.1 It will have an `@app.before_request` decorator 52.2 This decorator from Flask register the decorated function to be executed right before the view function.
+         This is extremely useful because now I can insert code that I want to execute before any view function in the application, and I can have it in a single place.
+    52.3 Why there is no db.session.add() before the commit, consider that when you reference current_user, Flask-Login will invoke the user loader callback function, which will run a database query that will put the target user in the database session.
+So you can add the user again in this function, but it is not necessary because it is already there.